When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 Can I visit the CWRU/CPH MFA facilities?

-Will you be holding Information Sessions?
+Will you be holding information sessions?

 No. Only candidates that are accepted into the program make an official application to Case Western Reserve University.
+At this point you are only required to fill in the audition application form located on this page.

 Can I get feedback for my audition?